 Like our first ride with FlixBus, Ouibus from Mont Saint-Michel to Paris was pleasant and straightforward.
 With the luck of few passengers too, I would give 2 thumbs up on the Ouibus ride. 🙂

 Finally, it was the last bus journey left to end the quick getaway to Mont Saint-Michel.
 We got on another overnight bus – with Eurolines this time – to make the most of Saturday back in the U.K. Remember I said the second one with FlixBus would’ve been the worst?
 Well, this one beat it.

 When we arrived at Eurolines’ station (Paris Gallieni), the waiting area was confusing.
 People were around but spread out, so it wasn’t clear who came first and where we should wait.
 I just could see this would go really bad… which came true precisely as I expected.
 The coach arrived at the departing terminal on time, but didn’t set off at a promised time (10 minutes after).
 I think the main reason for it was the non-existence of the idea of queuing.
 Everyone pushed to get on – it was a bun-fight – because seats were not designated in advance.

 After the boarding struggle, we found that the legroom was so little; the gap between seats was highly likely the narrowest comparing with the other coaches on the trip.
 The previous coaches had a space for our rucksack and a camera bag around our feet, but we really struggled on this one.
 Seats were pretty grubby (as well as the Paris Galleni station).
 I found a charging point but didn’t bother to use it.

-While the driver and his driving was all fine, thanks to the shocking impression for boarding and seating situations, Eurolines came last on the list.
-As we got closer to London Victoria Coach Station, we couldn’t be more thankful to get off soon. ????
+While the driver and his driving were all fine, thanks to the shocking impression for boarding and seating situations, Eurolines came last on the list.
+As we got closer to London Victoria Coach Station, we couldn’t be more thankful to get off soon.